catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/4_abbreviations.md

 ### Superscript Letters
 In modern and contemporary documents, abbreviations often take the form of superscripted letters (e.g., "1ˢᵗ" for *first*, "Mᵉˡˡᵉ" for *Mademoiselle*).
 The following rules **MUST** be applied :

-1. <span class="rule">Superscript sequential additions must be transcribed with superscript caracters, see keyboard in section [Tools](html/guidelines/en/9_tools.html). *P.S : <span class="rule">Superscript sequential additions have been transcribed in the first datasets using a pseudo markup system based on "^" [U+005E], which marks the beginning of the sequence.*
+1. Superscript sequential additions must be transcribed with superscript caracters, see keyboard in section [Tools](html/guidelines/en/9_tools.html). *P.S : Superscript sequential additions have been transcribed in the first datasets using a pseudo markup system based on "^" [U+005E], which marks the beginning of the sequence.*

-3. <span class="rule">Interlinear corrections **MUST NOT** be confused with superscript sequential additions.
-If a superscript sequence forms a complete word or a sequence of words, it **MUST** be transcribed on its own line.</span>
+3. Interlinear corrections **MUST NOT** be confused with superscript sequential additions.
+If a superscript sequence forms a complete word or a sequence of words, it **MUST** be transcribed on its own line.

-4. <span class="rule">In modern documents, a unique letter used above a word, as it can be found in medieval documents, **SHOULD** be transcribed with the corresponding combining letter, combined to the character it relates to</span>.
+4. In modern documents, a unique letter used above a word, as it can be found in medieval documents, **SHOULD** be transcribed with the corresponding combining letter, combined to the character it relates to.